White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.

-- Chicago and its opponents have hit the over in 24 of its 53 games with a total this season.
+- So far this season, Chicago and its opponents have hit the over in 25 of its 54 games with a total.

-- The White Sox have played just two games with a spread this season and covered in each game.
+- The White Sox have an against the spread mark of 2-1-0 in three games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.